-5.11 Laser
+Section 6.11 Laser

 Newer models of StatlerStitcher quilting machine include an automatic laser positioner for locating points.
-See 4.2.4 Options > Automatic Control of Laser.
+See Options > Automatic Control of Laser_Options > Automatic Control of Laser.

-5.12 Controls
+Section 6.12 Controls

 Most of the functions can be controlled from the keypad located on the quilting machine head.
 The positions of the Controls buttons on the Main Screen and on any pop up screen correspond to those on the keypad.
 The buttons on the screen are large so they may be viewed as you stand at the quilting machine.